GlobalFishingWatch/gfwr/README.md

 > *Note*: We do not recommend trying too large downloads, such as all
 > encounters for all vessels over a long period of time.
 This will
 > possibly return time out (524) errors.
-Our API team is working on a
+Our API team is working on
-> bulk download solution for the future.
+> another API specific for large downloads in the future.

 ### Events in a specific area